 Robert Waited To Be Rediscovered In The Dark Attic

-Robert waited patiently up in the attic to be discovered once again by the new occupants .
-The Ten year old daughter of the new owners was quick to find Robert in the attic, and added him to her other toys in her bedroom.
+Robert waited patiently up in the attic to be discovered once again by the new occupants.
+The Ten-year-old daughter of the new owners was quick to find Robert in the attic and added him to her other toys in her bedroom.
 It was not long before Robert unleashed his displeasure on the child.
-The little girl began screaming out in the night,claiming that the doll moved about the room, and would climb on her bed and attack her as she tried to sleep.
+The little girl began screaming out into the night, claiming that the doll moved about the room, and would climb on her bed and attack her as she tried to sleep.
 Even after more than thirty years later, she steadfastly claims that " the doll was alive and wanted to kill her."

 Send your experience to email@example.com

 Someone was just checking out my lens "ROBERT - The Haunted Doll," and wrote you the following note.